mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 Let's simplify.
 Use just one port.
 - Don't "wrap" some particular JS library API |
-- Everything in JS is an implementation detail |
 - Design an API that makes sense for talking with JS |

 +++